 Egg donor screening

-First, your egg donor agency or bank will ask many questions and conduct extensive testing before considering a potential donor.
-Egg donation is not something that just any woman is eligible to do.
+Before an egg donor can even be considered for donation, Family by Co (along with any other egg donor agency or bank) will ask many questions and conduct extensive testing.
+This is not something that just any woman is eligible to do.

 Egg donors must demonstrate that they are free from any communicable diseases.
 A clinic will test potential donors for infectious diseases and for a variety of bacteria and viruses.
 These include chlamydia, gonorrhea, syphilis, hepatitis B and C, HIV, and HTLV-1 (a virus that has been linked to some cancers).
 This process helps ensure that there are no infectious diseases associated with the transfer of an embryo made from a donor egg.